nasa/cumulus-docs/docs/deployment.md

 **Create S3 Buckets:**

-These buckets can be created with the AWS command line utility or the web interfece.
+These buckets can be created with the AWS command line utility or the web interface.
 You do not need to assign them any special properties and you do not need to modify their default permissions (not even for the public bucket).

 See [creating s3 buckets](./create_bucket.md) for more information on how to create a bucket.